-Our favorite method from the 5 above would definitely be #4, aka “The Bully Method”.
+Our favorite method from the five above would definitely be #4, aka “The Bully Method”.

-[DISCLAIMER – Please, if you have lower budgets, cannot afford to lose the money or you are new to manual bidding – do NOT use the Bully Method.
+[DISCLAIMER: If you have lower budgets and cannot afford to lose the money or you are new to manual bidding, please do NOT use the Bully Method.
 It is meant for more advanced manual bidders.]

 - Campaign Performance is More Consistent Day to Day.